-- Preview Email Newsletter

 WASHINGTON, July 11 -- The National Association of Manufacturers (NAM) has submitted a public comment letter to the Federal Railroad Administration (FRA) expressing support for the Association of American Railroads' (AAR) petition for a waiver of certain visual track inspection requirements.
 The letter emphasizes the need to modernize freight rail regulations to enhance safety and efficiency in the industry.

-Charles Crain, NAM's Managing Vice President of Policy, articulated the association's s more ST
+Charles Crain, NAM's Managing Vice President of Policy, articulated the association's stance, stating, "By granting the AAR's petition fo more ST

 National Association of State Administrators & Supervisors of Private Schools Advocates for Safeguards in Education Dept. Regulations (10)